Agriculture

 Different Type of Roses - Damask Rose

-Damask rose variety is a cross between Rosa gallica and Rosa moschata.
-They are delicious shrubs which develop up to 2.2 metres (around 7 ft 3 in) tall.
-The two varieties of damask roses are summer damasks and autumn damasks.
-Summer damasks have a short flowering season and grow only during summer, whereas autumn damasks have a long flowering season which extends up to autumn.
-Its flowers grow deep pink to light pink in colour.
+The Damask rose variety is a cross between Rosa gallica and Rosa moschata.
+They are delicious shrubs that can reach up to 2.2 metres (about 7 ft 3 in) tall.
+There are two varieties of damask roses: summer damasks and autumn damasks.
+Summer damasks have a short flowering season and grow only during summer, whereas autumn damasks have a long flowering season that extends up to autumn.
+Its flowers range from deep pink to light pink.
 It is primarily used to produce “attar,” a type of rose oil.
-This variety features edible petals, which are used to make herbal teas and preservative gulkand and add flavour to the dishes in India.
+This variety features edible petals, which are used to make herbal teas and preservative-free gulkand, and to add flavour to dishes in India.

 Bourbon Rose